Alejandro-FA/UPF-Face-and-Gesture-Analysis/Lab2/README.md

 ### 2.2.
 Eigenfaces algorithm

+## 3. Dataset

+We use the Chicago Faces Dataset.
+Images and landmarks from model `BF-209` have been removed because the dimensions (`2436 x 1712 x 3`) do not match the dimensions of the rest of the pictures (`2444 x 1718 x 3`).

 ## 3. Results

 (include criterion to determine meaningfulness and representation of the 10 extracted bases in each feature space)